ntnusky/admintools/README.md

 # admintools
+A collection of administrative tools which might be useful for administrators of our openstack clouds.

-A collection of admin tools and scripts that's not relevant to distribute to all servers
+These tools are intended for administrators workstations, and not to be distributed to all servers.